Boys (Britney Spears song)

-"Boys" is a song by American singer Britney Spears from her self-titled third studio album (2001).
-It was written and produced by Chad Hugo and Pharrell Williams (known collectively as The Neptunes).
-A version of the song, entitled "The Co-Ed Remix" and featuring guest vocals from Williams, was released as the fifth single from Britney on June 24, 2002.
+"Boys" is a song by American singer Britney Spears from her third album Britney (2001).
+It was written and produced by Chad Hugo and Pharrell Williams (known collectively as the Neptunes).
+A version of the song titled "The Co-Ed Remix" and featuring guest vocals from Williams was released as the fifth single from Britney on June 24, 2002.
 The new version also served as the second single from the soundtrack of Austin Powers in Goldmember.
 "Boys" is a R&B and hip hop song, including funk influences.
-The remix carries a slower tempo than the album version, and both versions are noted to be reminiscent of Janet Jackson.
+The remix carries a slower tempo than the album version, and both versions were noted by critics to be reminiscent of music by American artist Janet Jackson.
 Some critics praised Spears and Williams' chemistry, as well as the production on the track, while others did not think the song worked well.

 While the song did not perform well on the Billboard charts in the United States, it reached the top ten on the Belgian charts and in Ireland and the United Kingdom, and charted in the top 20 in Australia, Germany, Austria, Switzerland, Sweden, Finland, and Denmark.
 The song would later be certified gold in Australia.
 The song's accompanying music video, directed by Dave Meyers, was nominated at the 2003 MTV Video Music Awards for Best Video from a Film.
 The clip features Spears and Williams at a party.
 Spears has performed "Boys" a number of times including at the 2002 NBA All-Star Game, on Saturday Night Live, and on several of her concert tours.

-Background
+Background and release

-"Boys" was originally recorded by Janet Jackson before it was given to Spears.
-The song was originally included on Spears' third, self-titled studio album.
+"Boys" was originally recorded by Janet Jackson who passed on it before it was given to Spears.
+The song was first included on Spears' third, self-titled studio album.
 It was written and produced by The Neptunes (Chad Hugo and Pharrell Williams) — members of American group N.E.R.D.
-The song was re-recorded as "The Co-Ed Remix", with a slightly different sound, and added featured vocals from Pharrell Williams.
-Following its inclusion on the Austin Powers in Goldmember: Music from the Motion Picture, it was released as the second single from the soundtrack, following "Work It Out", performed by one of the film's stars, Beyoncé.
-The release also made it the sixth single release to come from Britney.
+For the song's single release, it was re-recorded as "The Co-Ed Remix", with a slightly different sound, and added featured vocals from Pharrell Williams.
+While the original version of the song was performed by Spears in a cameo appearance in the movie Austin Powers in Goldmember, "The Co-Ed Remix" was included on its soundtrack.
+It was released as the second single from the soundtrack, following "Work It Out", performed by one of the film's stars, Beyoncé.
+It was also the sixth single release to come from Britney.
 A press release for Maverick Records called the track a standout from the film's soundtrack, and said that Spears' cameo in the film "brings superstar status to the Fembot brigade."
 The release also stated that the song and video "stays true to the fractured funk [at] the heart of the film."
 AOL Music premiered the new track on June 13, 2002, and it was streamed more than 1.35 million times, setting a new record an AOL Music "First Listen."